 The datasets produced and analyzed in the present study are not accessible to the public, however, they can be obtained from the corresponding author upon reasonable request.

-ETHICAL CONSIDERATIONS professionals, ensuring that all handling standards were adhered to.
+ETHICAL CONSIDERATIONS

 The Animal Care and Animal Handling rules and regulations, approved by the Animal Ethics Committee of Yasouj University, were strictly followed for all live-animal related procedures.
 Throughout the experiment, animals were consistently supervised by veterinary